cmndrsn/mer-quality/content/survey-items.md

 #### Cleaning & preprocessing

 -   If the dataset contains contextual biases, the training distribution is resampled to reduce bias and increase comparability to existing reference standards.
-For example, they study might validate their findings through real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
+For example, the study might validate their findings through real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
 -   Data classes are adequately represented and convincingly measure how well the dataset fits the real-world problem.

 #### Maintenance